Philosophy (PHIL)

 PHIL 3660 Marx and Marxism (3 credits)

-Marx's intellectual transition from "leftist" Hegelianism to dialectical materialism; and thence, from his study of political economics to Das Kapital.
-Developments and adaptations of Marx's thought as found in thinkers representative of various schools of Marx interpretation.
+Explores Marx's intellectual transition from "leftist" Hegelianism to dialectical materialism and from the study of political economics to Das Kapital.
+Also examines developments and adaptations of Marx's thought by various schools of Marx interpretation.

 Level of Study: Undergraduate